 Contract Potting

-The chosen Prunus x yedoensis trees were tagged at our field nurseries in Liss, Petersfield – conveniently located a short drive from RHS Garden Wisley – in 2016.
-They were lifted as root-balled trees and transported to our Broadmead Container Nursery near Romsey.
-There they were containerised in air-pots to root through and be ready for planting whenever the project dictated.
+We tagged the chosen Prunus yedoensis trees at our field nursery, which is located a short drive from RHS Garden Wisley.
+We lifted them as root balled trees and transported them to our container nursery, near Romsey.
+At the nursery, we containerised the trees in air pots to root through and be ready for planting whenever the project required.

 Matthew Pottage, RHS Garden Wisley curator, and his team were able to regularly inspect the trees over a two-year period.
-During this time, the prunus, along with roof-trained planes that Hillier were nurturing from a partner nursery, established in their pots.
+During this time, the prunus, along with roof-trained planes established in their pots.

-Prunus x yedoensis, also known as the Yoshino Cherry, is the classic Japanese cherry.
-It has a lovely spreading habit and produces almond-scented flowers, blushed white, in great profusion in March to April.
-This tree was specified by Christopher Bradley-Hole and the RHS to create a beautiful spectacle and real drama highlighting the entrance to RHS Garden Wisley.
+Prunus yedoensis, also known as the Yoshino Cherry, is the classic Japanese cherry.
+With a lovely spreading habit, they produce almond scented flowers, blushed white, in great profusion in March to April.
+Chosen by Christopher Bradley-Hole and the RHS to highlight the entrance to RHS Garden Wisley.

 Author